-- If you have a visa, collect your BRP card.
+If you have a visa, collect your BRP card.
 You must bring your BRP card and passport with you to College registration or we would be unable to register you.

-Information will be available in the summer.
+Information will be available in the new starter newsletter #2

 All new students at the University of Oxford will need to attend a matriculation ceremony (which officially confers membership of the University on students), except for:

-- Students who have already attended a matriculation ceremony for a previous degree at the University of Oxford.
+Students who have already attended a matriculation ceremony for a previous degree at the University of Oxford.
 It is not possible to request to attend the matriculation ceremony again, but you are most welcome to attend the celebrations in College (photograph and buffet lunch).

-- Students who have had a degree conferred by the University of Cambridge or Trinity College Dublin and wish to incorporate, rather than attend matriculation – please contact the College Registrar for details.
+Students who have had a degree conferred by the University of Cambridge or Trinity College Dublin and wish to incorporate, rather than attend matriculation – please contact the College Registrar for details.